Frequently Asked Questions About COVID-19

 What can I do to prevent COVID-19?

-Additionally, stay away from sick people.
-Social distancing keeps you away from those who have the coronavirus or are unknowingly carrying it.
+You should also avoid touching your face, consider disinfecting high contact surfaces and always stay home when you are ill.
 Follow the latest social distancing guidelines from the Centers for Disease Control and Prevention (CDC) as well as guidelines outlined by the Iowa Department of Public Health (IDPH) and your local community.

 What symptoms should I look out for?

 The most common coronavirus symptoms are a fever of 100 or higher combined with a cough or shortness of breath.
 Other potential signs may include:

 - Fever or chills